 In addition, ensuring you and your co-workers have proper safety training is essential.
 This needs to be done regularly to keep everyone on top of safety.
 You should also be provided with a way to report safety concerns easily.
 Your employer should provide all safety gear needed, too.

 It is also important your employer focuses on accountability and responsibility.
 Workers who are not following safety procedures should be reprimanded and have their actions corrected.
 There should be a zero-tolerance policy for breaking safety rules.
-By staying on top of safety on site, your employer could greatly increase how safe your work sites are and decrease the chances of accidents.
+By staying on top of safety on site, your employer could greatly increase how safe your work sites are and decrease the chances of heavy machinery accidents.
 This information is for education and is not legal advice.